IterResearch: Rethinking Long-Horizon Agents with Interaction Scaling: Methodology

 This yields a rich training corpus $\mathcal{C} = \{(s_{i,t}, d_{i,t}, r_{i,t}) : i \in [1,G], t \in [1,T_i]\}$ with $\sum_{i=1}^G T_i$ samples, far exceeding the $G$ trajectory-level samples from traditional approaches.
 While this paradigm significantly enriches training data, the variable sample count across questions requires careful handling for distributed training.
 We address this through \textit{adaptive downsampling} that reduces the training corpus to the largest multiple of data parallel (DP) size:

 This approach ensures minimal data loss (typically $<1\%$ of samples) while maintaining uniform sampling across trajectories.
-To optimize \modelname, we integrate our geometric discounted rewards and adaptive downsampling with the Group Sequence Policy Optimization (GSPO) algorithm~\citep{zheng2025group}, enabling stable training on variable-length trajectories:
+To optimize \modelname, we combine these efficiency-aware rewards and adaptive downsampling into a unified training strategy (EAPO), implemented on top of the Group Sequence Policy Optimization (GSPO) algorithm~\citep{zheng2025group}, enabling stable training on variable-length trajectories:

 where all $\sum_{i=1}^G T_i$ rounds from the $G$ trajectories for question $q$ form \textit{one group}, with normalized advantages computed across all samples within this group $\hat{A}_{i,t} = \frac{r_{i,t} - \mu_r}{\sigma_r}$, $\mathcal{Q}$ is the training set, and $\rho_{i,t}(\theta)$ is the importance ratio based on sequence likelihood~\citep{zheng2023click}.